Constraints on pulsar masses from the maximum observed glitch

-We have presented a new method to obtain the mass of isolated NSs based, for the first time, on microphysical calculations of the pinning interaction between superfluid vortices and ions in the crust.
-Our framework is general and suggests a unified scenario for pulsars exhibiting large glitches, with the NS mass playing a key role; the values of the upper limit $M_{\rm abs}$ are robust and entrainment independent, while $M_{\rm pre}$ and $M_{\rm act}$ can be refined with the aid of hydrodynamical simulations in place of our simplified model.
-This approach is alternative to the methodology described in ref. \cite{Ho:2015}, that relies on the mean behaviour over many decades of pulsar evolution coupled to indirect estimates of the NS internal temperature, while here we use only the largest observed event.
+Our framework suggests a unified scenario for pulsars exhibiting large glitches, with the NS mass playing a key role; the values of the upper limit $M_{\rm abs}$ are robust and entrainment independent, while $M_{\rm pre}$ and $M_{\rm act}$ can be refined with the aid of hydrodynamical simulations in place of our simplified model.
+The approach is alternative to the methodology described in ref. \onlinecite{Ho:2015}, that relies on the mean behaviour over many decades of pulsar evolution (i.e., the activity) coupled to indirect estimates of the NS internal temperature, while here we use only the data associated to the largest observed event.
+Moreover, while our maximum angular momentum reservoir is determined by the profile of the pinning force and consists of neutrons paired in both the singlet and triplet channels, their reservoir is fixed by both the density and the temperature dependencies of the neutrons pairing gaps in the singlet channel alone.
+A comparison of their results with our values for $M_{\rm act} $ is possible, since the two studies have 2 EOSs and 8 pulsars in common.
+Even considering errors and although we both interpret the Vela as a middle-mass object, our results are completely at variance with those of ref. \onlinecite{Ho:2015}: their estimates and ordering of masses bear no resemblance to ours, the mass values are much more dependent on the EOS used as input and the mass distributions are poor in low-mass objects (e.g., for Bsk21, all their estimated masses are larger than $1.6 M_\odot$).
+The difference is probably due to the additional complication introduced by using an angular momentum reservoir that depends on thermal properties as well as to the different reservoirs adopted in the two studies.

 Improved unified models for the NS superfluid properties and EOS-consistent calculations of the pinning forces will lead to even tighter constraints, as will further observations of glitching pulsars.
 A true breakthrough would, however, come from an actual measurement of the mass of a glitching pulsar, which may be possible in the near future if pulsars in binary systems are observed to glitch \cite{binary}.
-A number of such measurements, combined with the methods illustrated above, will allow to strongly constrain NS interior physics and help to truly pin down the EOS of dense matter.
+A number of such measurements, combined with the methods illustrated above, will allow to further constrain NS interior physics and help to pin down properties of cold, dense matter.